StefanZander/lecture_notes/swcs/html/docs/milestone1.md

 The following results need to be achieved in order to meet the formal requirements of this milestone:

-!!! abstract
+!!! success "Results"
-    __Results:__

-    - [ ] You formed a group of two people and researched possible topics of interest
+    - [x] You formed a group of two people and researched possible topics of interest
-    - [ ] You selected on topic that you are going research in depth
+    - [x] You selected on topic that you are going research in depth
-    - [ ] Group constellation and topic have been entered in the WAI2 Moodle course
+    - [x] Group constellation and topic have been entered in the WAI2 Moodle course